antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 101 - Computer Hardware Architecture and Operating Systems</b></summary>

-**Description:** Introduction to the core ideas of computer architecture for students studying the subject of computing, building a mental model of the functioning of a typical computer system that can be used to reason about system (hardware/software) behaviour.
+**Description:** Introduction to the core ideas of computer architecture, building a mental model of the functioning of a typical computer system that can be used to reason about system (hardware/software) behaviour.

 **Coursework:**
 - Lab exercises: